2001 LG Cup (snooker)

 The 2001 LG Cup was a professional ranking snooker tournament that took place between 12 and 21 October 2001 at the Guild Hall in Preston, England.
 The highest break of the tournament was 147 made by Ronnie O'Sullivan.

 Mark Williams was the defending champion, but he lost to Stephen Hendry in the quarter-finals.
 Stephen Lee defeated Peter Ebdon 9–4 in the final to win his second ranking title.

+Prize fund

+The breakdown of prize money for the tournament was as follows: